Introduction

 Pest Animals

 Examples include foxes, rabbits and feral cats and dogs.
 These introduced species compete with, and prey upon, native animals.
 They can also damage native plants and degrade natural habitats.
-The fox and rabbit are listed as Key Threatening Processes under the NSW Threatened Species Conservation Act (1995).
+The fox and rabbit are listed as Key Threatening Processes under the NSW Threatened Species41 Conservation Act (1995).

 Weed Invasion